Another approach to the equivalence of measure-many one-way quantum finite automata and its application: Preliminaries

-\begin{rmk} In fact, it is clear that the proof of Theorem \ref{thm4} can be extended to prove that two MM-1QFAs $\mathcal{A}_1$ and $\mathcal{A}_2$ are $t$-equivalent if and only if they are $t$-$\beta$-equivalent. \end{rmk}
+\begin{rmk} In fact, it is clear that the proof of Theorem \ref{thm4} can be extended to two that two MM-1QFAs, $\mathcal{A}_1$ and $\mathcal{A}_2$, are $t$-equivalent if and only if they are $t$-$\beta$-equivalent. \end{rmk}